2AA4-W23/Island-Generator/pathfinder/README.md

 ```java
 Edge e = G.getEdge(id1, id2);
 ```
-_Note: if th edge is directed, getEdge will only return the edge if an edge exists from node 1 has an edge to node 2_
+_Note: if the edge is directed, this will only work if a direct edge from node 1 to node 2 exists_

 Alternatively, if the index of the edge is known, you can use that to retrieve it.
 The index of edges are the order it was added in starting from 0.